cgrindel/rules_swift_package_manager/examples/phone_number_kit/README.md

 # PhoneNumberKit Example

-This example demonstrates support for resources defined in Swift package manifest.
+This example demonstrates support for resources defined in a Swift package manifest.